 According to this flow, complete testing is conducted on the stage.
 After that, regression testing occurs.
 It is a check that the new functionality did not break anything in the application.
 Regression suites are a minimal set of test cases to validate critical project functionality.

-Carrying out the regression testing involves reviewing all the functions that are on the project.
+Carrying out the regression testing involves reviewing all the functions of the project.
 That is, we have to ensure that both the new and previous project versions work well.
 After we have confirmed that both versions work well, the project goes to prod.
-And then, QAs provide an essential check directly on the prod.
+And then, QAs provide an essential check directly on the production stage, in the final version of the product.

 Also, the software project can remain on staging.
 It can happen if the project is long-term, which we will develop for a long time.